EDCD/EDDN/README.md

     of systems, bodies and stations.
 The full `galaxy.json.gz` is **very** large, but is currently the only source of an "all known bodies" dump.
     Pay attention to the 'Generated' "time ago" column.

-- [EDDB dumps](https://eddb.io/api) represent a snapshot of the data EDDB uses.
-    NB: There has been no "bodies" data for years now, EDDB itself stopped updating or adding to this.

 - [EDSM nightly dumps](https://www.edsm.net/en/nightly-dumps) represent a
     snapshot of the data EDSM uses.
 NB: there's only a "last 7 days" bodies